engineblock/engineblock/eb-cli/src/main/resources/cycle_log.md

 This format uses the '[x,y)' notation to remind you that the spans are all closed-open intervals, including the starting cycle number but not the ending one.

+### importing text format to a cycle_log

+If you need to modify and then re-use a cycle log, you can do this with simple text tools.
+Once you have modified the file, you can import it back to the native format with:

+    PROG --import-cycle-log <infile.txt> <outfile.cyclelog>

+The importer recognizes both formats listed above.

 ### Using cycle logs as outputs

 When you want an activity to record its per-cycle result for later use, you can specify a cycle log as its output.
 This is configured as:

     ... output=type:cyclelog,file:somefile ...

+If you do not specify the file parameter, then the alias of the activity is used.

 ### Using cycle logs as inputs